Non-Steroidal Anti-Inflammatory Drugs Comparison

 Types of NSAIDs

-There are many different types of NSAIDs, which are categorized according to their chemical structures:
+There are many different types of NSAIDs, which are categorized according to their chemical structures.
+The following list presents medications grouped by types:

 Arylpropionic acids (profens):